 It’s always a gift to encounter a company and product like theirs when you come across the unexciting, but necessary purchases in life.

-Who gets excited about a phone case?
+Really, who gets excited about a phone case?

 Well, normally no one.
 But with a case like Pela’s, that just might change.

-Founder & CEO, Grow Ensemble
+Co-Founder & CEO, Grow Ensemble